KaoticFocus/IHC/web/README.md

 2. Speak your command or question
 3. Click again to stop recording
 4. The AI will process your request and respond

-### Creating Leads

-Use voice commands like:
-- "Create a lead for John Smith, bathroom renovation, phone 555-1234"
-- "Add a new lead for Jane Doe"

 ### Keyboard Shortcuts